-To estimate the effects of tillage on a farm's net returns, we gathered 536 observations from 52 published sources (Table 1).
-Estimates were converted to U.S. dollars per metric ton and calibrated to 1982-84 levels using the U.S. consumer price index.2 We were primarily interested in the effects of tillage on returns, so we limited the scope of our data to those articles making direct comparisons between NT and conventional (moldboard) tillage, effectively isolating the effects of tillage.
-In addition to net returns for each type of tillage, data were collected on production year, crop and location.
-Data are summarized in Table 2.
+To estimate the effects of tillage on a farm's net returns, we gathered 536 observations from 52 published sources (Table I).
+Estimates were converted to U.S. dollars per metric ton and calibrated to 1982-1984 levels using the U.S. consumer price index.2 We were primarily interested in the effects of tillage on returns, so we limited the scope of our data to those articles making direct comparisons between NT and conventional (moldboard) tillage, effectively isolating the effects of tillage.
+In additions to net returns for each type to tillage, data were collected on production year, crop and location.
+Data are summarized in Table II.

-Aside from the regional indicators and the wheat dummy mentioned above, our metaregression model for net returns includes the following additional explanatory variables: a general intercept term, a dummy for CT, interaction terms of tillage with each of the regional indicators and with "wheat", and the number of years after 1973 that the study was performed.3 The last variable illustrates the capability of meta-regression analysis to examine a given research question from a broader perspective.
+Aside from the regional indicators and the wheat dummy mentioned above, our metaregression model for net returns includes the following additional explanatory variables: a general intercept term, a dummy for CT, interaction terms of tillage with each of the regional indicators and with "wheat", and the number of years after 1973 that the study was performed.3 The last variable illustrates the capability of metaregression analysis to examine a given research question from a broader perspective.
 By combining information from several source studies, MRA can exploit the resulting variability in study-specific characteristics and incorporate additional (observed) information to explain variability in the dependent variable.
-To be specific, the year of analysis is generally invariant over all observations (plots) within a given source, and is not included in any source-specific regression.
-Since year of study is reported in every source, and varies over sources, it is a valid candidate for inclusion in a MRA model.